raspberrypilearning/non-player-characters/en/step_2.md

 ![The Inspector window with anchor popup menu showing bottom left and Pos X=200, Pos Y=30, Pos Z=0, Width=380 and Height=50.](images/gamemaster-text-transform.png)

 --- /task ---

+<mark>We could mention clicking 2D and dragging to position in the Scene view?
+Perhaps in a collapse.</mark>

 --- task ---